Southampton-RSG-Training/dirac-bash-command-line-old/_episodes/01-connecting.md

 - What is an SSH key?
 objectives:
 - Connect to a remote HPC system.
+- Understand the importance of keeping SSH keys, and any other credentials, secure.
+- Describe the major benefit of 2-factor authentication.
 keypoints:
 - To connect to a remote HPC system using SSH and a password, run `ssh yourUsername@remote.computer.address`.
 - To connect to a remote HPC system using SSH and an SSH key, run `ssh -i ~/.ssh/key_for_remote_computer yourUsername@remote.computer.address`.
+- Protect your SSH keys by managing them carefully!
+- 2-factor authentication is a way to help ensure a user's identity by requiring two forms of identity evidence.
 ---

 ## Opening a Terminal